 Or we stand around and watch everybody else chatting.

 Or sometimes the big drama of the night will be that so-and-so is trying to find his mother in the crowd and have we seen her?
 So we point to where mother is standing and then so-and-so walks over and stands by her.
 And he becomes part of another conversing circle.

-Thousands and thousands of dreams where nothing much happens, just pleasantness.
+Thousands of dreams where nothing much happens, just pleasantness.
 Fellowship.
-Just whole crowds calmly standing or sitting around, together.
-Smiling, laughing, sharing, hugging.
+Just whole crowds smiling, laughing, sharing, hugging.